Taylor Wily: Ultimate Fighting Championship

 After leaving sumo, Wily went to New Japan Pro Wrestling in September 1990 and joined Tatsumi Fujinami's stable, Dragon Bombers, as a trainee, alongside fellow former sumo Nankairyū Tarō.
 However, the stable dissolved in 1992 and he left NJPW.
 He continued his training, which evolved into mixed martial arts, preparing him for the first-ever Ultimate Fighting Championships.
 He adopted the name "Teila Tuli" that he was billed for during the competition.
 He explained his reasoning saying "They didn't want me to come with such an English name," he said.
 "So I took Taylor and spelled it the way we spell it here in Polynesia, Teila, and used my middle name, Tuli, and got rid of Wily."

 He competed in the first bout of the UFC 1 in November 1993, facing savate expert Gerard Gordeau.
 This was the first UFC fight on broadcast television as a previous match had not been broadcast.
 Tuli rushed forward, but lost his balance and was met with a brutal kick to the head that knocked a few of his teeth out, and a punch that broke Gordeau's hand, with the referee stopping the fight as a TKO win for Gordeau.
 Reportedly, several teeth were lodged in Gordeau's foot, while another landed in the audience.
 This was Tuli's only MMA fight.
 Afterwards he suffered from blurred vision in one eye for several years.

 The match has been described as one of the top five David and Goliath match-ups in MMA history.

 Return to sumo

-Wily returned briefly to competition in 1994, to win the Hawaii State Sumo Championship held in Bishop Museum beating Kenna Heffernan.
+Wily returned briefly to amateur competitions in 1994, to win the Hawaii State Sumo Championship held in Bishop Museum beating Kenna Heffernan.
 At the time he weighed 425 lb and was hoping to become a prison guard.
 In 1995, he also took part in the World Sumo Championship in Tokyo, competing with the United States team, which placed second.